Dark Mist: Gameplay

-Depths of Darkness Expansion
+Downloadable content

-On the 28 February 2008 an expansion pack for Dark Mist was released entitled Depths of Darkness.
-The expansion includes twelve new single player levels, three new playable characters and a new offline and online multiplayer mode and is available to download from the Hong Kong and Japanese PSN store.
+An expansion pack for the game titled Depths of Darkness was released for the Hong Kong and Japan PlayStation Store on February 28, 2008.
+The expansion includes twelve new single player levels, three new playable characters and a new offline and online multiplayer mode and was available for download from the Hong Kong and Japanese PSN store.

 Reception

-Dark Mist received mixed reviews from critics upon release.
-The game holds a score of 70.33% on GameRankings based on 12 reviews.
+The game received "average" reviews according to the review aggregation website Metacritic.